 Include a brief biography

-Link your ORCID credentials
+Link your profile to your ORCID account

 Important: Do not reuse passwords from other sites.
 We recommend generating a unique password and using a secure password manager to protect your Synapse account.